binkley/modern-java-practices/README.md

   Advice remains the same: Run your local build in a container for reproducibility, and have CI do the same to exactly repeat your local builds.
-- This project uses JDK 21.
+- JVM: move to JDK 21.
   This project has no sample code relying on recent/modern versions of Java or the JVM; however, moving between versions _does_ need changes to build scripts and supporting files.